-In case the releases R_i are outside the limits set by (19) they are set equal to these limits, and the remainder from the total target release is redistributed among the remaining reservoirs.
-4. The spill from each reservoir i is given by
+In case that releases R_i are outside the limits set by (19) they are set equal to these limits and the remainder from the total target release is redistributed among the remaining reservoirs.

+(d) The spill from each reservoir i is given by

-$$SP_i = \max\{0, (BS_i + Q_i - R_i - L_i - K_i)\}$$ (20)
+$$SP{i} = \max\{0, (BS{i} + Q{i} - R{i} - L{i} - K{i})\}$$ (20)

 In some cases this procedure may require an iteration.
-Initially, to estimate V in step (1), spills are assumed zero.
-If nonzero spills are derived from (20), V is reevaluated on the basis of those spills, and the whole procedure is repeated again.
+Initially, to estimate V in step (a) spills are assumed zero.
+If nonzero spills are derived from (20), V is re-evaluated based on those spills, and the whole procedure is repeated again.
 Finally, the simulation model may include other equations that determine leakages and safety storages.
 Examples are discussed in the next section in the presentation of the case study.

-3. Case Study
+3. Case study

-3.1.
-The Reservoir System for Water Supply of the Greater Athens Area and Its Simulation
+3.1 The reservoir system for water supply of the Greater Athens area and its simulation

-The reservoir system of greater Athens is used to supply water mainly for domestic and industrial use to the metropolitan area of Athens.
-It comprises two main reservoirs (Figure 1): (1) the Mornos Reservoir with an active storage capacity of 643 hm3 and (2) the natural Lake Iliki with a storage capacity of 587 hm3.
-A small reservoir near Athens, the Marathon Reservoir, with a storage capacity of 41 hm3, is also part of the system.
+The reservoir system of Greater Athens is used to supply water mainly for domestic and industrial use to the metropolitan area of Athens.
+It comprises two main reservoirs (Figure 1): (1) the Mornos Reservoir with an active storage capacity of 643 hm3, and (2) the natural Lake Iliki with a storage capacity of 587 hm3.
+A small reservoir near Athens, the Marathon Reservoir with a storage capacity of 41 hm3 is also part of the system.
 This reservoir is considered full all the time for emergency situations.
-Major water transfer works are (1) the Mornos Aqueduct, some 200 km long, which carries water from the Mornos Reservoir to Athens and comprises a number of different hydraulic works, for example, 70 km of tunnels, and (2) the Iliki Aqueduct from Iliki to the Marathon Reservoir, which is some 60 km long.
-The growing water demand and the system's vulnerability to drought during the severe drought of 1989-1990, which was followed by 6 years with low flows except for 1990-1991 [Nalbantis et al., 1994], led public authorities to decide to construct a new reservoir (Evinos) with a dam at the site of Aghios Dimitrios on the Evinos River just west of the Mornos River Basin.
+Major water transfer works are: (a) the Mornos aqueduct of some 200 km long which carries water from the Mornos Reservoir to Athens and comprises a number of different hydraulic works, for example 70 km of tunnels, and (b) the Iliki Aqueduct from Iliki to the Marathon Reservoir, which is some 60 km long.
+The growing water demand and the system's vulnerability to drought during the severe drought of 1989-90, which was followed by six years with low flows except for 1990-91 [Nalbantis et al., 1994] led public authorities to decide to construct a new reservoir (Evinos) with a dam at the site of Aghios Dimitrios on the Evinos River just west of the Mornos River Basin.
 Water from the new reservoir will be diverted to the neighboring Mornos Reservoir and from there to Athens via the Mornos Aqueduct.
 The storage capacity of the reservoir is small (104 hm3) as compared to that of the Mornos Reservoir.
 On the other hand, inflows to the new reservoir are of a magnitude comparable to that of the inflows to the Mornos Reservoir.
-As a result, the Mornos Reservoir will be the main storage work for the Evinos River flows as well.
+As a result, Mornos Reservoir will be the main storage work for the Evinos river flows, as well.
 A map with the reservoir system is given in Figure 1, while a schematic layout is sketched in Figure 2, where, also, the technical characteristics of the system are annotated.
-Mean values, standard deviations, and lag-one autocorrelation coefficients for monthly inflows to the three main reservoirs (Evinos, Mornos, and Iliki) of the system are given in Table 1.
+Mean values, standard deviations and lag-one autocorrelation coefficients for monthly inflows to the three main reservoirs (Evinos, Mornos and Iliki) of the system are given in Table 1.